MortalChris/RandomPassGen/README.md

 # RandomPassGen
-A website that randomly generates a password when button is clicked.
-Also will allow you to
+A website that randomly generates up to 4 unique passwords.

+Remind self to finish this Readme